Program and Agenda

 As corporations implement more sophisticated sustainability initiatives, executives are under growing pressure to demonstrate impacts in environmental, social and financial performance terms.
 It’s not an easy task.
 In some cases, the right metrics simply do not exist.
 In others, certain environmental and social issues cannot easily be translated into financial terms.
 Still, investors, advocacy groups and companies need to be able to judge the effectiveness of sustainability initiatives.
 Join this discussion about the evolving expectations of stakeholders and steps companies are taking to capture and disclose their sustainability impacts.

-- Stathis Gould, Senior Technical Manager and Head of Professional Accountants in Business, IFAC
+- Stathis Gould, Head of Professional Accountants in Business, International Federation of Accountants (IFAC)

 - Veena Ramani, Director, Corporate Program, Ceres (moderator)

-- Curtis Ravanel, Global Head, Sustainability Group, Bloomberg
+- Curtis Ravenel, Global Head of Sustainability, Bloomberg

 Groundwater: Going, going, gone